pucelle/lupos/README.md

 #### 2022

-In 2022, on the bus heading to my hometown, I suddenly realized I can implement a TypeScript transformer, which simply inject `trackGet` and `trackSet` besides to do properties tracking, similar to what I did in 2013, but empowered by TypeScript.
+In 2022, on the bus heading to my hometown, I suddenly realized I can implement a TypeScript Transformer, which simply inject `trackGet` and `trackSet` besides to do properties tracking, similar to what I did in 2013, but empowered by TypeScript.
 After a full cycle, everything go to it's origin.

 #### 2024

 The work had finally began, what's unexpected is that it's much harder than I thought before.
-Even when it's nearly completed, I still wasn't sure it would work as what's expected.

-Finally it comes out, [flit](https://github.com/pucelle/flit) and some internal apps prove it worked, and efficient.
+Finally it comes out, [flit](https://github.com/pucelle/flit) and some internal apps prove it works, and efficient.